OpenAssessItToolkit/openassessit/README.md

 You can use it as-is, or augment the content with additional custom help text.
 It takes a real human to validate and prioritize accessibility issues.
 We recommend that people perform the list of manual tests and the results.

-The Markdown file works best with an editor compatible with "Markdown Extras" like [MacDown](https://macdown.uranusjr.com/) then you can use it to export it to HTML and put it up on GitHub pages.
+The Markdown file works best with an editor compatible with "Markdown Extras" like __[MacDown](https://macdown.uranusjr.com/)__ then you can use it to export it to HTML from there.

 Or...